Max9th/Max9th/README.md

 I’m @Max9th, aka Max!
+I’m a student;
-I’m student, a programmer (I can program in GDScript, C++ [Not very well, but well enough for arduino projects], Python and i'm now learning Rust), electronics enthusiast, game developer (godot only for now) and a certified asshole
+A programmer (I can code in GDScript, C++ [Not very well, but well enough for arduino projects], Python and i'm now learning Rust);
+Fan of electronics;
+Game dev (godot only for now)
+and a certified asshole (Not really proud about that tbh)